datacarismo/AI-Vuln-Scanner/README.md

 You can select from the following scan profiles (shown in help and at runtime):

-1. Fast scan
+1. Legacy fast scan (matches previous default `--nmap-args`)
-2. Comprehensive scan
-3. Stealth scan with UDP
-4. Full port range scan
-5. Stealth and UDP scan with version detection and OS detection
+2. Full TCP scan with default scripts and version detection
-6. Vulnerability scan against all TCP and UDP ports
+3. TCP + UDP top ports (balanced)
-7. WAF bypass scan against all TCP ports (requires root)
-8. Misconfigured firewall bypass (requires root)
+4. Very fast scan (aggressive timing)

+> Note: Profiles are only used if you do **not** provide `--nmap-args`.
+If `--nmap-args` is specified, it overrides profiles.

 ---

-## Asset Context & Threat Intelligence

-- You will be prompted to specify the asset type (e.g., "web server", "IoT device") and any current threat intelligence (e.g., "CVE-2025-1234 is being exploited").
-- If left blank, the script will auto-deduce/enrich this information based on scan results and common ports.

----

 ## Output

 - Results are displayed in the terminal and saved to a timestamped file in your chosen format.
-- Each finding includes:
+- Each finding includes (AI-dependent):
   - Vulnerability description
   - Affected endpoint
   - Evidence
   - Severity rating and rationale
   - Remediation steps
-  - References to OWASP ASVS, WSTG, CAPEC, and CWE (as clickable links)
+  - References to common security standards (OWASP/CWE/CAPEC)
-  - Risk prioritization and exploitation status

 ---

 ## Debug Mode

 Add `-d` to any command to enable debug output.
+Add `-dl` to also write to a log file.

 This will show:
 - The actual nmap command being run
 - All intermediate data (scan results, AI prompts, etc.)